BharathMuppasani/AI-Planning-Ontology/README.md

     - infuse.py - to infuse the data from JSON file into the ontology based on the relations between different entities.
         > python3 infuse.py

-To run the website on localhost, please install Flask and run the following command.
+To run the website on localhost, please install Flask and run the following command:
 > python3 .\scripts\website.py